DRAFT Programme

 10:00 - 10:45

-Panel discussion: Why should libraries engage in issues and challenges of sustainability?
-Featuring speakers experienced in sustainability and SDG initiatives in libraries.
-Panellists: Rosanna Moriello, Chair, ELAN Sustainable Climate Action Expert Group / Researcher & Lecturer, Library and Information Science, University of Florence, Italy Sharon Memis, IFLA Secretary General, Netherlands Michal Broža, Head, UN Information Office, Prague, Czech Republic Irena Šťastná, Director, Ostrava City Library, Czech Republic Moderator: Andrew Cranfield, EBLIDA Director
+Panellists: Sharon Memis, IFLA Secretary General, Netherlands Michal Broža, Head, UN Information Office, Prague, Czech Republic Irena Šťastná, Director, Ostrava City Library, Czech Republic

 10:45 - 11:15

-Coffee break / networking
+Coffee / Tea Break & networking

 11:15 - 12:15

-Workshop 1: SDG Certification of Libraries
+Workshop 1: 🌱 SDG Certification of Libraries (Registration required - 35 participants)

 More than 40 per cent of Danish public libraries have already achieved an SDG Certification.
 Learn how it works as a tool for your organization to deliver on the SDG agenda and take the first steps towards a local SDG strategy which includes both an organizational and a citizen-oriented perspective.
 Kristine Fjord Tolborg, Director of Chora 2030, Denmark